b-y-f/mini-ticket-purchase-app/README.md

 When user enter the URL of the website, he will be navigate to`TicketPage.jsx` and he could browse all those available events as well as event details and add the ticket they want to buy,  the cart will be holding the selected ticket state.

-When they decided to checkout, after hit that button total cost would be displayed, there are to available choice, one is for purchase as a guest, another is purchase as a signed member.
-As a signed user, they could see their history orders.
-As a guest probably a email with a reference code would be send to them.
+When they decided to checkout, after hit that button total cost would be displayed, there are two available choice, one is for purchase as a guest, another is purchase as a signed member.
+As a signed user, they could see their history orders(ref to database).
+As a guest probably a email with a reference code and list of tickets would be send to them.

 ### Login